adaptivenetlab/Kubeadm-Script/README.md

 chmod +x ccluster.sh kubernetes.sh variable.sh docker.sh
 ```

-## Edit the variable,change the the variable of MASTER_IP to your master node IP address,and make sure to change the other variable (Master node)
+## Edit the variable,change the the variable of MASTER_IP to your master node IP address,and make sure to change the other variable (Master node and worker node)
 ```bash
 sudo su
 vi variable.sh